curl/everything-curl/usingcurl/downloads/retry.md

 ## Connection refused

-The default retry mechanism only retries tranfers for what are considered transient errors.
-Those are errors that the server itselfs hints and qualifies are there right now but might be gone at a later time.
+The default retry mechanism only retries transfers for what are considered transient errors.
+Those are errors that the server itself hints and qualifies as being there right now but that might be gone at a later time.

 Sometimes you as a user know more about the situation and you can then help out curl to do better retries.
-For starters, you can tell curl to consisder "connection refused" to be a transient error.
+For starters, you can tell curl to consider "connection refused" to be a transient error.
 Maybe you know that the server you communicate with is a flaky one or maybe you know that you sometimes try to download from it when it reboots or similar.
 You use `--retry-connrefused`